Search

 Kumbhalgarh

-Kumbhalgarh Fort, now a World Heritage Site, crowns a pinnacle in the Aravalli Mountains.
-The most notable feature is its massive ramparts that undulates around the rocky plateau.
+The majestic and legendary Kumbhalgarh Fort crowns a pinnacle in the Aravalli Mountains.
+The most notable feature is its massive ramparts that undulate around the rocky plateau.
 Wide enough for eight horsemen to ride abreast, and 35 km long, it is said to be the second to only the Great Wall of China.

 The fort, built in 1448 by Rana Kumbha of Mewar (after whom the fort gets his name), served him well as a sentinel cloaked in impenetrable forests, becoming a vital strategic asset against assaults from rulers of Delhi, Malwa and Gujarat.
 It’s massive ramparts, punctuated by hundreds of bunkers and battlements, eight massive gates and cascading defensive walls along the route up to the heart of the great fort acted as an effective deterrent to any invader.